hackintosh-club/intel-nuc10/README.md

 ### Known issue

-- Thunderbolt 3 Support very buggy
+- Thunderbolt 3 device does not support hot swap.
 - Continuity features not work(EXCEPT HandOff and Universal Clipboard).